MicrosoftLearning/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab06_Agreements.md

 11. Save the record and leave it open.

-12. On the Agreement Booking Setup Record, click **Booking Recurrence**.
+12. On the Agreement Booking Setup Record, click ellipsis and select **Booking Recurrence**.

 13. Set the Recurrence Patten as noted below: